-Nineteen references met the full PICOTS criteria.
+Twenty-two references met the full PICOTS criteria (Appendix A, Figure A1).
 Primary reasons for exclusion were reporting of outcomes not relevant to this review and conference abstracts or posters reporting data subsequently published in peer-reviewed literature.

-Overall, the 19 references correspond to six unique trials of Spinraza, one open-label extension (OLE) of Spinraza, four expanded access programs (EAP) for Spinraza, and one trial of Zolgensma.
-Specifically, the Spinraza clinical trials include: one RCT (ENDEAR, one publication and two conference abstracts), and two single-arm studies (one publication and two conference abstracts) in Type I SMA; one RCT (CHERISH, one publication and one conference abstract); one single-arm study (NURTURE, three conference abstracts) in presymptomatic SMA; and one RCT (CHERISH, one publication and one conference abstract) in patients with SMA ineligible for the other trials (Figure 3.1).
-Patients who completed the above trials were eligible to enroll in an OLE (SHINE, one conference abstract).
-In addition, we identified three publications and one conference abstract relating to extended access programs (EAPs) with Spinraza for patients with Type I SMA.
+Overall, the 22 references correspond to six unique trials of Spinraza, one open-label extension (OLE) of Spinraza, five cohort studies of patients receiving Spinraza, and one trial of Zolgensma.
+Specifically, the Spinraza clinical trials include: one RCT with sham control (ENDEAR, one publication and two conference abstracts), and one open-label, dose-escalation study (CS3A; one publication and two conference abstracts) in Type I SMA; one RCT with sham control (CHERISH, one publication and one conference abstract) and one open-label, multiple dose study (CS2/12; one conference abstract and one conference poster) in Types II and III; one single-arm study (NURTURE, three conference abstracts) in presymptomatic SMA; and one RCT with sham control (EMBRACE, one publication and one conference abstract) in patients with Types I, II, or III SMA ineligible for the other trials (Figure 3.1).
+Patients who completed the above trials were eligible to enroll in an OLE (SHINE, one conference abstract), although results are currently available for only the patients with Type I SMA who had been enrolled in ENDEAR.
+In addition, we identified three cohort studies (three publications) of patients with Type I SMA receiving Spinraza through extended access programs (EAPs) and two cohort studies (two publications) in patients with Type II SMA.